 There’s nothing like a pot of From-Scratch Chicken and Rice Soup to warm you up when it’s cool outside.

-This chicken and rice soup is a perfect blend of roasted chicken, broth, rice and spices, slow-cooked on the stovetop to perfection!
+This chicken and rice soup is a perfect blend of roasted chicken, broth, rice and spices, slow-cooked on the stovetop to perfection.

-It takes a little time to make (mostly simmering to get all those flavors to blend), but it’s worth it.
-Refrigerate the leftovers – it gets better every day!
+It takes a little time to make From-Scratch Chicken and Rice Soup (mostly simmering to get all those flavors to blend), but it's definitely worth it.
+And the kitchen smells great...

 Homemade Chicken and Rice Soup

 Be creative and throw in whatever vegetables or seasonings your family likes best.
+Delicious homemade soup!

 Ingredients